 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-5.3 COOKIES (AND NO, WE AREN’T TALKING ABOUT THE EDIBLE TYPE)
+5.3 COOKIES (AND NO, I’M NOT TALKING ABOUT THE EDIBLE KIND)*

 If you leave a comment on this site you may opt-in to save your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.